egor-tensin/aes-tools/test/README.md

 * all the tests succeeded,
 * and the skipped tests were skipped for a good reason.

-To pass a path to the directory with the required utilities, use the `--root` parameter.
+To pass a path to the directory with the required utilities, use the `--path` parameter.
 To make scripts run the utilities using Intel SDE, pass `--sde`.
 Use `--help` to see the script's usage details.